What is an offset mortgage?

 The main advantages of having an offset mortgage include:

-- Being able to overpay your mortgage each month, which means you pay it off sooner
+- You could also overpay each month, which means you pay it off sooner

 - In most cases you can still access your savings account, making your finances more flexible

-- The possibility of using your current account as well as your savings account to offset your mortgage
+- Some offset mortgages allow you to use your current account as well as your savings account

 - It can be a good way to help a family member get on the property ladder, as some lenders will allow you to offset your savings against someone else’s mortgage